john7002/Neovim-config/README.md

 brew install node
 ```

-To do this, in nvim type:
+Then in nvim type the following command to choose specific language server to install:
 ```
 :LspInstallInfo
 ```